-Kalga has emerged as a truly international destination, as foreign nationals from all over the world come here in search of tranquility.
+It has emerged as a truly international destination, as foreign nationals from all over the world come here in search of tranquility.
 The fairy forest near Kalga is an attraction for many travelers.
-It is said that little fairies live in the trees of the forest and can’t be seen by the naked eye, adding to the mystical nature of the place.
-A lot of treks and day hikes are accessible from Kalga, thus satisfying your trekking appetite.
+It is said that little fairies (folktales) live in the trees of the forest and can’t be seen by the naked eye.
+It adds a mystical appeal for nature lovers.
+A lot of treks and day hikes are accessible from Kalga, thus, it also satisfies your trekking appetite.

 Kasol to Kalga

-Frequent buses ply from Kasol to Barshaini and Manikaran in every 30 minutes.
-So even if you don’t get a direct bus till Barshaini, you can always reach Manikaran as a lot of buses start from Manikaran bus stand and go all the way to Barshaini.
-Shared cabs are also available from Manikaran to Barshaini, and they charge 100 INR per person.
-In any case, even if you get a direct bus till Barshaini, the bus will make a halt at Manikaran Sahib for 15 minutes before going forward.
-So it makes sense to reach Manikaran and open up more options.
+Frequently, buses ply from Kasol to Barshaini and Manikaran in every 30 minutes.
+So, even if you don’t get a direct bus till Barshaini, you can always reach Manikaran – a lot of buses start from Manikaran bus stand and go all the way to Barshaini.
+Shared cabs are also available for this route and they charge 100 INR per person.
+In this case, if you will get a direct bus till Barshaini, but the bus will make a halt at Manikaran Sahib for 15 minutes before going forward.

 Barshaini to Kalga